sendstreak/sendstreak-node/README.md

 Tinkermail is a transactional and marketing email sending platform for the growing businesses.

-> WARNING: The platform is currently in closed beta, invite only phase!
+> NOTE: The platform is currently in closed beta!

 ## Installation